ellx-hub/docs/index.md

 $ ellx -u your-username
 ```

-This will run local file server on port 3002 by default.
+This will run the local file server on port 3002 by default.

-After that you can navigate to your local project via user menu on the top left of any page ("Ellx CLI connect") or by navigating straight to [https://ellx.io/external/localhost~3002](https://ellx.io/external/localhost~3002).
+After that, you can navigate to your local project via the user menu on the top left of any page ("Ellx CLI connect") or by navigating straight to [https://ellx.io/external/localhost~3002](https://ellx.io/external/localhost~3002).

 ## Publishing

 A project can be published as a stand-alone independent website: perfect for documentation, finished interactive reports and dashboards, or generative art installations.

-The `index.md` file at project's root is the default entry point for a published project.
+The `index.md` file at the project's root is the default entry point for a published project.
 You can check how it is going to look like at the project preview page `https://ellx.io/{username}/{project}`.

 You can either export and download it as an HTML file, or publish it at `https://{username}-{project}.ellx.app` from the project's context menu.